About MicroCloud¶

 MicroCloud sets up a LXD cluster.
 You can use the microcloud cluster command to show information about the cluster members, or to remove specific members.

 Apart from that, you can use LXD commands to manage the cluster.
-See Clustering in the LXD documentation for more information.
+In the LXD documentation, see Clustering for how-to guides on cluster management, or Clusters for an explanation of LXD clusters.

 Networking¶